denishpatel/pg-clone-schema/README.md

 * Repeat all of the above for all supported versions of PG.

 # Assumptions
+* Testing and validation is done only through the Community version of PostgreSQL.
 * The target schema uses the same tablespace(s) as the source schema.

 # Limitations